scipy/scipy.org/www/install.rst

   Supports Linux, Windows and Mac.
 * `Python(x,y) <https://python-xy.github.io/>`_: A free distribution
   including scientific packages, based around the `Spyder IDE <https://www.spyder-ide.org/>`__.
-Windows only.
+Windows and Ubuntu; Py2 only.
 * `WinPython <https://winpython.github.io>`_: Another free distribution
   including scientific packages and the Spyder IDE.
-Windows only.
+Windows only, but more actively maintained and supports the latest Python 3 versions.
 * `Pyzo <http://www.pyzo.org/>`_: A free distribution based on Anaconda and the IEP interactive development environment.
 Supports Linux, Windows and Mac.